pokt-network/poktroll/docusaurus/docs/protocol/primitives/probabilistic_proofs.md

    - The minimum stake amount will need to be significantly higher than the penalty to enable slashing across multiple sessions at once

 2. **Optimal Reward Value**: Evaluating onchain Shannon data to determine the optimal value for `R`
-3. **Closed Feedback Look**: Having `p` dynamically adjust onchain as a function of onchain data without intervention from the DAO / PNF (i.e. )
+3. **Closed Feedback Loop**: Having `p` dynamically adjust onchain as a function of onchain data without intervention from the DAO / PNF.
 4. Reviewing, comparing & contributing to **external literature** such as:

    - https://research.facebook.com/publications/distributed-auditing-proofs-of-liabilities/